hrbrmstr/curlconverter/README.md

 Based on the [`curlconverter`](https://github.com/NickCarneiro/curlconverter) Node module by Nick Carneiro

+### Why `curlconverter`?

+Deciphering web/`REST` API and XHR calls can be tricky, which is one reason why internet browsers provide *"Copy as cURL"* functionality within their "Developer Tools" pane(s).
+These `cURL` command-lines can be difficult to wrangle into an `httr::GET` or `httr:POST` request, but you can now "straighten" these "cURLs"" either from data copied to the system clipboard or by passing in a vector of cURL command-lines and getting back a list of parameter elements which can be used to form `httr` requests.
+These lists can be passed to another function to automagically make `httr` functions.

 The following functions are implemented:

 -   `straighten`: convert one or more *"Copy as cURL"* command lines into useful data